wren-lang/wren/doc/site/embedding/storing-c-data.markdown

   number of extra raw bytes of data you want the foreign instance to store.
   This is the memory you get to play with from C.

-So, for example, if you wanted to create a foreign instance that wraps an extra eight bytes of data, you'd call:
+So, for example, if you wanted to create a foreign instance that contains eight bytes of C data, you'd call:

     :::c
     void* data = wrenSetSlotNewForeign(vm, 0, 0, 8);